 The Deep Fork River is nearly as deep as it is wide and spans 34 river miles on the refuge.
 The bottomland hardwood forests the river supports are part of an extensive habitat dependent upon waters that drain into the Mississippi River watershed.
 The Deep Fork National Wildlife Refuge currently encompasses 10,000 acres; a patchwork of privately held tracts bordering the public lands of the refuge.

-It is one of more than 550 national wildlife refuges in the United States administered by the U.S. Fish and Wildlife Service and it is managed for the benefit of wildlife and you.
+Deep Fork National Wildlife Refuge is one of more than 550 national wildlife refuges in the United States administered by the U.S. Fish and Wildlife Service and it is managed for the benefit of wildlife and you.